s-gv/s-gv.github.io/blog/sql-pagination/index.md

 # Pagination in SQL
 *Aug 25, 2017*

-Here are two ways to paginate the results of an SQL query that work across all the popular SQL databases.
+Here are two ways to paginate the results of a SQL query that work across all the popular SQL databases.

 ## Truncate the results